Cutco Production Story

 Here is how a Cutco knife is made

-Blanking or punching a blade out of 440A high-carbon stainless steel
+Blanking (punching) or laser cutting a blade out of 440A high-carbon stainless steel

 Heat treating transforms soft blades into hard blades, creating the best balance of hardness, flexibility, rust and stain resistance, and edge retention.

 Cutco uses a three step heat-treating process: 1) Heat treating in the belt furnace, 2) Cryogenic (deep freeze), 3) Draw temper in walk-in oven

 Blade polishing removes surface imperfections in the steel, creating a beautiful finish, making blades more rust resistant and easier to clean.

 The sides of the blade blank are concave ground or "hollowed out" providing both maximum clearance behind the cutting edge and minimum "drag" on food being cut.